 734 Fairview St. (Inside the Fairview Inn) // +1 601-948-3429

-The Library Lounge is located inside the Fairview Inn and is a cozy spot to enjoy a quite cocktail or glass of wine with your friends.
+The Library Lounge is located inside the Fairview Inn and is a cozy spot to enjoy a quiet cocktail or glass of wine with your friends.
 One local even told me they didn’t know if I should write about the Library Lounge, as they were happy with it being a “locals in the know spot”.

 Here you can find craft cocktails along with your favorite classic drinks.
 The lounge also offers a full lunch menu and in the evening you can order small plates of food to accompany your drinks.